bugsfixbunny/react-nestjs-mysql-boilerplate/doc/description.md

 - **TypeORM**: [TypeORM with NestJS in 10 minutes](https://blog.fast-modular-project.com/typeorm-with-nestjs-in-10-minutes) / [Official documentation.](https://nestjs.com/)
 - **Docker**: [Docker in 10 minutes](https://blog.fast-modular-project.com/docker-in-10-minutes) / [Official documentation.](https://www.docker.com/)

+## Features included in the starter

+- User authentification
+- Rest API integration
+- Backend logging
+- Continuous integration
+- Clean file structure and best practices
+- Infinite scalability with AWS deployment (see deployment guide)

+Many other features are available thanks to modules developped by the community.

+This starter is used by Galadrim, a french web agency base in Paris with 30 developpers.